 The aim of this work package is to build the Health Information portal on health and health care data for COVID-19 to support structured information exchange between EU countries.
 The portal will offer a FAIR catalogue with overviews of COVID-19 population health data sources, studies and capacity building exercises in the framework of PHIRI and beyond.
-The important tool to provide the necessary information is the network of National Nodes (NN), based on the JA InfAct framework.
+The important tool to provide the necessary information is the network of National Nodes (NN), based on the Joint Action InfAct framework.

 The objectives of this WP are: